ChorusOne/network-handbook/src/node-software/open-source.md

-While access to the source code in theory allows anybody to review it for back doors and other issues, any active codebase quickly grows so large that it is no longer feasible for a single person to review all of it.
-How then, could anybody trust a large project?
+While access to the source code in theory allows anybody to review it for back doors and other issues, almost any successful software project quickly grows so large that it is no longer feasible for a single person to review all of it.[^smart-contract] How then, could anybody trust a large project?
 Large projects don’t appear out of nowhere, they were built over time by making many small changes,